kazzle101/midiObsWS/README.md

 # midiObsWS
 An interface to allow OBS to be controlled by a MIDI device using Websockets.

-This system has been written to provide basic functionality; scene switching, volume control and allow operation of the main controls such as recording, streaming and
+This system has been written to provide basic functionality; scene switching, volume control and allow operation of the main controls such as recording, streaming and the virtual camera.

+**Version 0.1 beta - December 2022**

 Written in Python 3.9, use OBS v28 or higher this comes with obs-websockets included.